Mars Sample Recovery Helicopter: Design

 Key components were modified based on lessons learned from Ingenuity.
 Flight aspects, including speed, flight time, range are the same as it is on Ingenuity.
-The power-to-weight ratio of the device will increase, for which the area of the solar battery and the capacity of its batteries will be increased.
+The power-to-weight ratio of the device will increase, for which the area of the solar panel and the capacity of the batteries will be increased.
 The control system of the upper screw will be somewhat simplified, and the engine power will increase.
 The overall dimensions of the helicopter will be slightly larger.
 In total, it is planned to send two such machines to Mars.
 Along with this, high performance processors enabling autonomy, unprecedented mobility through both flying and driving, and a true manipulation capability with a robot hand, can enable much more than sample tube retrieval.

 The helicopters will have a range of 700 m, but plans call for the lander to be within 50 m of the "depot" where the samples will be deposited.
 Each sample tube is about 150 grams.